 Step 1: Research Denominational Requirements

-There is no one set of rules for ordination, so it's important that aspiring ministers research their own church or denomination's requirements for ordination.
-Usually the best way to get started is to talk to the minister who serves one's own church.
-He or she can explain the ordination process, requirements and assist the inquirer in beginning the process of candidacy.
+There is no one set of rules for ordination, so it's important that you research your own church or denomination's requirements for ordination.
+Usually the best way to get started is to talk to the minister who serves the church.
+He or she can explain the ordination process, requirements, and assist the inquirer in beginning the process of candidacy.

 - Visit the official denominational website.
 Denominational websites usually include information on the ordination process.
 Large denominations may direct inquirers to a regional website, as some regional governing bodies may have different processes than others.

 Step 2: Begin Candidacy Process

 The process of candidacy for an ordained minister often begins with meeting a committee from the church.
 The committee and you will work together to determine whether you have the spiritual and personal qualities necessary for ordained ministry.
 In some denominations, you will meet the denominational officials and may begin a formal application process to be acknowledged as a ministerial candidate.

 Step 3: Choose a School and Complete a Degree Program

 Most, though not all, denominations require clergy to complete an educational program as a condition of ordination.
 Many people get their ministry education by enrolling in a Master of Divinity degree program at a theological seminary, though some denominations also recognize bachelor's degrees or other types of educational credentials earned at undergraduate schools or Bible institutes.